 This policy sets forth procedures to be followed by UTSA in accordance with the Board of Regents’ Rules and Regulations and The University of Texas System (UT System) policies related to soliciting, accepting, and processing of all gifts, including gift grants and gifts-in-kind, from private philanthropic sources (e.g. individuals, partnerships, foundations, and corporations).
-In addition, it clearly sets forth the responsibilities of UTSA employees, administrative heads, the Office of the Vice President for University Advancement, and the Office of the Vice President for Business Affairs regarding private gift issues.
+In addition, it clearly sets forth the responsibilities of UTSA employees, administrative heads, the Office of the Vice President for External Relations, and the Office of the Vice President for Business Affairs regarding private gift issues.

 The policy applies to UTSA faculty, staff, and students.